lowcoder-org/lowcoder/docs/build-apps/component-guides/charts-and-graphs.md

 Charts and graphs are visual representations of data that are used to simplify complex information and make it easier to understand.
 They can help highlight key insights and provide a quick summary of data that would otherwise be difficult to interpret.
 Charts and graphs come in different forms, such as bar graphs, line graphs, pie charts, scatter plots, and more, each suited for different types of data and analytical purposes.&#x20;

-Openblocks allows you to insert multiple forms of charts and graphs into your apps to satisfy your needs in different use cases.
+Lowcoder allows you to insert multiple forms of charts and graphs into your apps to satisfy your needs in different use cases.

 <figure><img src="../../.gitbook/assets/charts-and-graphs-1.gif" alt=""><figcaption></figcaption></figure>